The Campbell Playhouse (TV series): Campbell Summer Soundstage

-On June 4, 1954, the series aired a summer hiatus series entitled Campbell Summer Soundstage.
+On June 4, 1954, the name of the series was changed to Campbell Summer Soundstage, with filmed episodes, some of which were reruns of episodes of Ford Theatre.

 It was a short-lived revival of the television series.
-The series aired reruns of anthology series such as ABC's Gruen Playhouse, (later known as Gruen Guild Theatre), DuMont's Dramatic Shorts, and NBC's Ford Theatre.
+The series aired reruns of anthology series such as ABC's Gruen Playhouse, (later known as Gruen Guild Theatre), and DuMont's Dramatic Shorts.

 Production notes

 The series was originally filmed live until its second season when it was released on film.